Hisyeo/Hisyeo.github.io/docs/intro.md

 to learn Hisyëö may have a small anchor of familiarity within the lexicon.
 Additionally, the grammar is considered an analytic isolating language like its forebears [Kokanu](https://www.kokanu.com/) and [Toki Pona](https://tokipona.org).
-The grammar is largely based on Kokanu's (which bears some resemblance to *its* forebear, Toki Pona) but a few things have been tweaked and a more complete particle system implemented.
-The grammar design is considered an *exception* to the neutrality principle in order to give enough leverage to the other guiding principles.
-That said, the grammar helps to make Hisyëö less ambiguous overall which supports the neutrality principle indirectly in some ways.
+Analytic isolating languages like these remove the mutation of words by making grammatical syntax separate particle words.
+The grammar design is considered a *semi-exception* to the neutrality principle  due to the requirement that a language has a cohesive grammatical system with a set of standard conventions (and also partly due to the other pricniple of expressivity necessitated there being some additional grammar added).
+That said, the grammar helps to make Hisyëö less ambiguous overall which supports the neutrality principle indirectly in some respects.
 - **Succinctness**, words are kept to a minimum where possible but information density is strongly emphasized so that the language can still be used for translations of scientific and artistic media.
 This principle is not the same as